TechPrimers/contribution/README.md

 Add some meaningful commit messages so that it's easy for contributors to make a sense of what constitutes the commits.

 ## Copyrights
 All code repositories under this Github Organization is primarily covered under [MIT license](https://opensource.org/licenses/MIT).

-Meaning - you can distribute, share, copy, merge the software, however you need to add the MIT license along with the code.
+You can distribute, share, copy, merge the software, however you need to add the MIT license along with the code.

 ### Happy Coding!